Tentative $161.5 million settlement reached in opioid trial

 CHARLESTON, W.Va.
 (AP) — Attorneys for the state of West Virginia and two remaining pharmaceutical manufacturers have reached a tentative $161.5 million settlement just as closing arguments were set to begin in a seven-week trial over the opioid epidemic, Attorney General Patrick Morrisey said Wednesday.

 Morrisey announced the development in court in the state’s lawsuit against Teva Pharmaceuticals Inc., AbbVie’s Allergan and their family of companies.
 The judge agreed to put the trial on hold to give the parties the opportunity to reach a full settlement agreement in the upcoming weeks.
-No financial terms were announced.

 “We are very optimistic that we can do so,” Morrisey said.